google/java-monitoring-client-library/README.md

 [Stackdriver Monitoring API v3](https://cloud.google.com/monitoring/api/v3/) is included, but other monitoring backend implementations can also be used.

-Most of the monitoring libraries available are low-level and is tied directly to the backend.
+Most of other monitoring libraries available are low-level and are tied directly to the backend.
 This library provides type safety, retry logic and an backend-agnostic approach to Java metrics instrumentation.

 ## Basic concepts